 Probate & Estate Administration Attorney in Long Island

-New York probate and estate administration have the potential to be both lengthy as well as complicated.
+New York probate and estate administration has the potential to be both lengthy and complicated.
 Prudent estate planning, however, can ensure the process occurs as quickly and painlessly as possible—you will both ensure your wishes are properly fulfilled and that your loved ones are not embroiled in problems when they are mourning your loss.
-An experienced New York probate lawyer can help you understand the probate process, while comprehensively answering all your questions.
+An experienced New York probate lawyer can help you understand the probate process while comprehensively answering all your questions.
 Esther Schwartz Zelmanovitz, PLLC, can assist you in designing an estate plan that will most closely fulfill all your wishes.

 What Happens If Someone Dies Without an Estate Plan in Place?